-LifeSensors' UbiQuant[TM] Ultra plate is intended to be used in ELISA assay for the relative determination of the concentration of a specific ubiquitylated target protein in cells.
-This assay is designed to replace more laborious, semi-quantitative immunoprecipitation and Western blots to examine changes in ubiquitination.
+LifeSensors' UbiQuant[TM] S ELISA is intended for the relative determination of the concentration of a specific ubiquitylated, target protein in cells.
+This assay is designed to replace more laborious, semi-quantitative immunoprecipitation and Western blots to examine changes in ubiquitylation.